ginstrom/paladin-novel/manuscript/chapter-02.md

 Gond studied each face in turn.
 "Pell—you're sure about the rope?"

-"Port side, three feet from the mast.
-Thick as a man's wrist."
+"Port side, three feet from the mast."
 Pell's fingers moved in small, precise gestures, mapping the deck from memory.
-"But if we go starboard instead..."

-"Longer run to the rail.
-More time for them to organize."
-Gond shook his head.
-"We stick with port side.
-Jord, you follow my lead.
+"Got it."
+Gond turned to the big man chained to his wrist.
+"Jord, you follow my lead.
 No charging, no roaring.
 We move fast but quiet until we're committed."

 "And if it goes wrong?"
 Jord asked.